reductstore/reduct-js/README.md

 * Promise-based API for easy asynchronous programming
 * Support for ReductStore API version 1.3
 * Token-based authentication for secure access to the database
-* Labelin for read-write operations and querying
+* Labeling for read-write operations and querying

 ## Getting Started